-have been recognized by the Organization of Scientific Committees Forensic Science (OSAC) for meeting the highest forensic standards for fire, arson, and explosion investigations.
+have been recognized by the Organization of Scientific Committees meeting the highest forensic standards for fire, arson, and explosion investigations.

 PBCFR closes and convicts more arson investigations than state or national averages.
 PBCFR's arson lab is one of only 16 based in Florida recognized by OSAC.
 PBCFR is the only Fire Department in the Nation that meets OSAC Implementer Standards.